cloudposse-archives/reference-architectures/README.md

 This is still under active development and subject to change.

+## Known Limitations

+* AWS does not support programatic deletion of accounts.
+This means that if you use this project to create the account structure, terraform is not able to completely destroy it.

+__WARNING:__ Terraform cannot remove an AWS account from an organization.
+Terraform will not close the account.
+The member account must be prepared to be a standalone account beforehand.
+See the [AWS Organizations documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_remove.html) for more information.

 ## High Level Overview

 You can provision the basic referrence architecutre in 3 "easy" steps. =)